menu

 Demographics

-The percentage of people in McKenna who are college-educated is somewhat higher than the average US community of 21.84%: 28.85% of adults in McKenna have at least a bachelor's degree.
+The overall education level of McKenna is somewhat higher than in the average US city of 21.84%: 28.85% of adults 25 and older in the town have at least a bachelor's degree.

 McKenna is an extremely ethnically-diverse town.
 The people who call McKenna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McKenna residents report their race to be White.
 McKenna also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 24.19% of the town’s residents.
 Important ancestries of people in McKenna include German, English, Italian, Irish, and French.